MIT Media Lab

 AI Hype: Navigating the Bubble - Presented by Intel

 2:00The Dark Side of On-Demand Work

 The gig economy gave a new face to entrepreneurship, promising flexibility and uncapped earning potential—but at what cost?
-Those critical of on-demand work call it exploitative and have raised ethical questions around workplace protections.
+Those critical of on-demand work have raised ethical questions around workplace protections.
 What will the future of this workforce be, and how can labor laws adapt to meet changing needs?Prayag Narula Founder and President, LeadGenius

 Ghost Work and the Future of Employment

 2:45Debate: Should Robots Be Taxed?

 The robot tax proposes that employers who replace employees with automated workers be required to pay a tax, similar to the taxes paid by a human worker.
 The purpose of such a tax would be to slow the advance of automation while helping to mitigate job loss.